babenkoivan/elastic-adapter/README.md

 $response = $documentManager->search('my_index', $request);

-// you can retrieve total number of results
+// you can read total number of results from response
 $total = $response->getHitsTotal();

-// you can retrieve highlight and document for every hit
+// it's also possible to get highlight and document for respective hit
 $hits = $response->getHits();

 foreach ($hits as $hit) {